• FIA HTP valid

 This example

-It was then sold to its current owner who has held the car until today, not finding the time to drive it enough, he has chosen to sell with Boutsen Classic Cars.
-The car is equipped with a correct period 2.0L Flat six cylinders engine and comes with a valid FIA HTP, making it eligible for any historic race such as the famous Le Mans Classic.
+The car is equipped with a correct period 2.0L Flat six cylinders engine and comes with a valid FIA HTP, making it eligible for any historic circuit race such as the famous Le Mans Classic.
+Please note that the car is not currently road registered.

 Asking Price : P.O.R